shoelace-style/shoelace/docs/components/spinner.md

 ### Color

-The spinner's color can be changed by setting the `--indicator-color` custom property.
+The spinner's colors can be changed by setting the `--indicator-color` and `--track-color` custom properties.

 ```html preview
 <sl-spinner style="font-size: 2rem; --indicator-color: tomato;"></sl-spinner>